(Note: dirty keyboard was Lysol-wiped multiple times in the typing of this article)

 We wash hands with soap and water, sneeze into our arms, not our hands, and don’t drink after each other.
 But what are my biggest threats when it comes to illness?
 When are our immune systems on high alert?
 Where are those tiny germs hiding?
 What is really dirty?

-What is Really Dirty in Your House?
-Where the Most Germs Hide
+What Is Really Dirty in Your House?
+Where the Most Germs Hid

 Tiny bacterium breed in places used most commonly and often not cleaned.
 As in, the phone you are holding right now.
 Think of all the times a day that your hands touch that phone.
 Before you eat, you wash your hands.
 But before you text?
 What is really dirty in your house is what you hold in your hand and use all day long.
 Disinfect it throughout the day.